Fair CCA for Fair Representation Learning: An ADNI Study: Experiments

 In the simulation experiment, we follow the methodology demonstrated in Section 4.1 to generate two synthetic datasets $\m{X}\in \mathbb{R}^{N \times D_\m{x}}$, $\m{Y}\in \mathbb{R}^{N \times D_\m{y}}$ with $N = 500, D_\m{x} = 55, D_\m{y} = 60$, along with sensitive attributes $\m{z}$ and labels by the given ground truth projection matrices $\m{U}\in \mathbb{R}^{D_\m{x} \times R}, \m{V}\in\mathbb{R}^{D_\m{y} \times R}$, and canonical correlation $\boldsymbol{\rho} = [0.8, 0.6, 0.3, 0.5]$.

 The unsupervised learning stage compares FR-CCA with three baselines: CCA, SF-CCA, and MF-CCA.
 Figure~\ref{fig:CCA comparison}(a,b,c) shows the percentage change in fairness and correlation when using FR-CCA compared to the baselines across various dimensions.
 FR-CCA demonstrates significant improvements in fairness, with slight decreases or even no loss compared to all three baselines.
+Note that here the percentage change defined in (\ref{eq:percentage change}) will be very close to 100\% because $\boldsymbol{\gamma}_\m{x}$ and $\boldsymbol{\gamma}_\m{y}$ in (\ref{eq:orthogonal}) are all close to 0 ((smaller than $10^{-10}$) ) guaranteed by our method.
+To illustrate the order-of-magnitude differences across different dimensions, we use $\mathbf{\log_{10}}$ to scale $\boldsymbol{\gamma}_\m{x}$ and $\boldsymbol{\gamma}_\m{y}$ before calculating the percentage change.

 We run the experiment on $R = 2$ dimension in the subsequent classification task.
 As shown in Figure~\ref{fig:classification} (bottom two lines), FR-CCA significantly outperforms other algorithms in reducing DPG, EOG, and GSG, suggesting an obvious mitigation of bias across distinct sensitive subgroups while keeping competitive accuracy, illustrating a balanced trade-off between fairness and accuracy in the prediction task.
 FR-CCA performs well on both Synthetic X and Synthetic Y modalities by achieving high precision, recall, and ROC-AUC scores, demonstrating its capability to match other methods in traditional performance metrics while significantly enhancing fairness.
 This balance of performance and fairness makes FR-CCA a superior choice for equitable and accurate prediction.
 The numerical values (mean$\pm$std) of the three fairness metrics and accuracy are presented in Table~\ref{tab:num} (first two rows) and Figure~\ref{fig:classification} (first two rows, last column), respectively.
-The discussion on the choice of $R$ can be found in Appendix~\ref{sec:choice of R}.
+The discussion on the choice of $R$ can be found in the Supplementary Material.